Live poker is a lot easier than online poker.

 Unless you’ve never stepped foot in a casino or played a hand of online poker, you probably already knew that.
 But do you know why?

+There are a handful of reasons that online games and players end up tougher than their live counterparts.
 Some of these reasons are more prevalent than others, but they’re all common in the poker world.
-Let’s take a closer look at each of them.
+Let’s take a closer look at 6 of them.